lizyrineo/Planning-Your-National-Park-Visit/README.md

 #### MVP
-Using the NPS API, the user will be able to access the database<br></br>
+Using the NPS API, the user will be able to access the database
-I'll add one required dropdown to select state and one optional dropdown to select activity<br></br>
+I'll add one required dropdown to select state and one optional dropdown to select activity
-Display the park name, address and image<br></br>
+Display the park name, address and image..

 #### PostMVP
-I'll add a button to get directions
+I'll add a button to get directions<br></br>
-I'll add a button to get current weather forecast
+I'll add a button to get current weather forecast<br></br>

 ## Project Schedule